matteopolleschi/odoo_partner_certificates/README.md

 # odoo_partner_certificates

-Module build to add certificates to the core module res_partner
+Module build to add certificate feature to the core module res_partner A certificate has a name, expiry date, issuer, reminder and attachments.